thewca/wca-regulations/wca-regulations_2012.md

   - 2j1) If a competitor is disqualified from an event for any reason, he is not eligible for any more attempts in the event.
   - 2j2) If a competitor is disqualified during the course of the event, his earlier results shall remain valid.
 Exception: cheating or defrauding (see Regulation 2k2a).
 - 2k) The WCA Delegate may disqualify a competitor from the competition (i.e. from all events of the competition) if the competitor:
-  - 2k1) Fails to show up in time for registration for the competition.
+  - 2k1) Fails to check in or register in time for the competition.
   - 2k2) Is suspected of cheating or defrauding the officials during the competition.
     - 2k2a) The WCA Delegate may disqualify any suspected results.
   - 2k3) Behaves in a way that is unlawful, violent or indecent; or intentionally damages venue facilities or personal property within the venue.